cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 4.6.
 Installation on a network drive --> Online help problem
      -------------------------------------------------------
-   Especially in courses at schools educational software is only installed at the central machine like a Windows network server; the client PCs are calling the program from there.
+   Especially in courses at schools educational software is installed only at the central machine like a Windows network server; the client PCs are calling the program from there.

    This works with the program CrypTool itself.
 But if the online help is called from a client PC, then it will not be displayed according to the default settings of Windows XP.
-This is no problem specific for CrypTool, but for all Windows online help.
+This is no problem specific for CrypTool, but for all Windows online help files.
-   The HTML-Help-program then normally only shows the content overview of the index, but not the content of single help pages.
+   The HTML-help program then normally only shows the content overview of the index, but not the content of single help pages.

    Online help under Windows normally comes from a CHM file, which bundles all single HTML help files.
-Within the Microsoft HTML-Help-program the Internet Explorer is used to display the HTML help files bundled in the CHM file.
+Within the Microsoft HTML-help program the Internet Explorer is used to display the HTML help files bundled in the CHM file.

    Early XP versions allowed a client PC to display help files on a server.
    To close a security gap the Windows XP update (KB896358) was distributed.
-   Unfortunately this patch also causes that the Microsoft HTML help doesn't display the actual help page [but the meta information like content, index or search words are displayed correctly], if you want to access from a client help files stored at a server.
+   Unfortunately this patch also causes that the Microsoft HTML help doesn't display the actual help page (but the meta information like content, index or search words are displayed correctly), if you want to access from a client help files stored at a server.

    WORKAROUND: